IMISON AWARD WINNER, JAMES FRITZ

 Produced by Becky Ripley, BBC Radio & Music Bristol

 A fiercely current, socially relevant and dramatic depiction of free speech and mob mentality.
 A skilfully crafted cacophony of hundreds of voices, the script uses social media as a powerful and contemporary means of comment.

 James’ first stage play Four Minutes Twelve Seconds (Hampstead Theatre downstairs and Trafalgar Studios) was nominated for an Olivier Award for Outstanding Achievement in an Affiliate and won him the “Most Promising Playwright” prize at the Critics Circle Theatre Awards 2015.

 His other plays include: The Fall which he wrote for the National Youth Theatre’s 60th anniversary season in 2016; Ross & Rachel which returns to Battersea Arts Centre in April; and Parliament Square, which won a Bruntwood Prize in 2015, and is currently in development with The Royal Exchange Theatre in Manchester.
-His second radio play, Death of a Cosmonaut, will be broadcast on Radio 4 in April.
+His second radio play, Death of a Cosmonaut, was broadcast on Radio 4 in April 2018.
 Twitter: @JamesFritz

 THE VIRTUES OF OBLIVION by James Meek